 - Context relative to other natural and protected lands such as parks, wildlife refuges, etc.

 - Landowner’s desired compensation on a per acre basis and willingness to donate some or all of the value of the easement.

 Ready to apply?
 Apply online here.

-This program has been recommended for funding starting July 1, 2019, pending legislative approval.
-Applications for round 1 are due May 1, 2019, and November 29, 2019 for round 2.
-Preference will be given to those submit an application prior to May 1.
+Applications are due August 1, 2020.
+Preference will be given to those submit an application prior to August 1.

 Questions?
 Contact Nick Bancks at firstname.lastname@example.org or 651-917-6282.